QuantEcon/lecture-python-advanced.myst/lectures/calvo_machine_learn.md

 with a laboratory that can  help us  appreciate promises and limits of machine learning approaches more generally.

-We'll actually deploy two machine learning approaches.
+In this lecture, we'll actually deploy two machine learning approaches.

  * the first is really lazy
-    * it just writes  a Python function to  computes the Ramsey planner's objective as a function of a money growth rate sequence and then hands it over to a gradient descent optimizer
+    * it  writes  a Python function that   computes the Ramsey planner's objective as a function of a money growth rate sequence and  hands it over to a ``gradient descent`` optimizer
  * the second is less lazy
-     * it exerts the effort required to express the Ramsey planner's objective as an affine quadratic form in $\vec \mu$, computes first-order conditions for an optimum, arranges them into a system of simultaneous linear  equations for $\vec \mu$ and then $\vec \theta$, then solves them.
+     * it exerts the mental effort required to express the Ramsey planner's objective as an affine quadratic form in $\vec \mu$, computes first-order conditions for an optimum, arranges them into a system of simultaneous linear  equations for $\vec \mu$ and then $\vec \theta$, then solves them.

-While both of these machine learning (ML) approaches succeed in recovering the  Ramsey plan that we also compute  in  quantecon lecture {doc}`calvo` by using dynamic programming squared, they don't  reveal the recursive structure of the Ramsey plan described in that lecture.
+Each of  these machine learning (ML) approaches  recovers the same  Ramsey plan that shall compute  in  quantecon lecture {doc}`calvo` by using dynamic programming squared.

-That recursive  structure lies hidden within   some of the objects calculated  by our ML approach.
+However,  they conceal  the recursive structure of the Ramsey plan.

-We can ferret out some of that structure  if we ask  the right questions.
+That recursive  structure lies hidden within   some of the objects calculated  by our ML approaches.

-At the end of this lecture we describe some of  those questions are and how they  can be answered by running particular linear  regressions on components of
+Nevertheless, we can ferret out some of that structure  by asking   the right questions.

-$\vec \mu, \vec \theta$.
+We pose   those questions at the end of this lecture and  answer them  by running particulars some  linear  regressions on components of $\vec \mu, \vec \theta$.

-Human intelligence, not the artificial intelligence deployed in our machine learning approach, is a key input into choosing which regressions to run.
+Human intelligence, not the ``artificial intelligence`` deployed in our machine learning approach, is a key input into choosing which regressions to run.

 ## The Model